aspnet/SignalR/specs/HubProtocol.md

 * `4` - Message Type - `4` indicates this is a `StreamCompletion` message
 * InvocationId - A `String` encoding the Invocation ID for the message
 * Error - An optional string containing an error message if the invocation failed.
-Absent if the invocation completed without error
+Absent if the invocation completed without error.

 Examples: